This Is Not Happening (The X-Files): Background and effects

-"This Is Not Happening" marked the return of David Duchovny as Fox Mulder.
+"This Is Not Happening" marked the narrative return of David Duchovny as Fox Mulder.
 After settling his contract dispute with Fox, Duchovny had quit full-time participation in the show after the seventh season.
 In order to explain Mulder's absence, Duchovny's character was abducted by aliens in the seventh season finale, "Requiem."
 After several rounds of contractual discussions, Duchovny agreed to return for a total of 11 season eight episodes.
 "This Is Not Happening" marked the fifth appearance of Duchovny in the eighth season: his character had appeared in cameos in "Within" and "Without", as well as in flashbacks in "The Gift" and "Per Manum."

 The opening scene required the crew of The X-Files to create a UFO chase.
 In order to do this, the scene was filmed entirely in a mountainous area that was lit up to give the shot a more alien-like feel.
 The UFO seen flying at the opening of the scene was actually a helicopter, disguised using various techniques.
 A so-called "cloaking-effect", created on a computer and consisting mostly of digital fog and "wiggled lights", was used to make the "spaceship" appear and then suddenly disappear.

 Casting

 This episode marked the first appearance of Monica Reyes, played by Annabeth Gish, who would become a main character in season nine.
 The character was developed and introduced due to Gillian Anderson's possible departure at the end of the eighth season.
-Although Anderson would remain on until the end, Gish later became a series regular.
+Although Anderson ultimately remained through the ninth season, Gish was also retained and became a series regular.
 When creating the character, series creator Chris Carter wanted to create a character who had much in common with both Fox Mulder and Dana Scully.
 However, Carter also wanted the character to be different from Scully's character in a way that Doggett was different from Mulder, saying, "as much as Robert Patrick was unlike Mulder, we needed someone who was equally unlike Scully."
 Gish later noted that, "Chris really wanted Monica to be a sunny force, which is hard to play sometimes.
 But it's a natural instinct for me; I can find happiness in the midst of darkness."

 The casting process for Monica Reyes was unconventional.
 Gish received a call from her agent, who informed her that The X-Files was looking for a new female character.
 Gish applied for the part, but instead of having to a do a reading, she only had to meet with Chris Carter and Frank Spotnitz.
 After receiving the part, Gish's first scene, which was scheduled for four in the morning, involved her running down a hill to discover a former abductee.